apache/maven-site/content/markdown/repositories/artifacts.md

 under the License.
 -->

-An artifact is a file (more precisely, a sequence of bytes) that can be addressed using its coordinates which Maven downloads, installs, or deploys for you.
+An artifact is a file (more precisely, a sequence of bytes) that can be addressed using its coordinates and which Maven downloads, installs, or deploys for you.
 Most artifacts are POMs and JARs, but an artifact can be really any file.
 A very important thing about artifacts is that they have coordinates, so they are not "just files", but they are files that are in some way addressable by Maven.